 For Shem we have a huge clue, and that is that science has established that haplogroup J-P58, also known as the Cohen Modal haplotype, is evidently the haplogroup of Aaron, the ancestor of the Jewish priestly line.
-This haplogroup is a descendant of Haplogroup J-M267 (J1), which we can see from <a href="https://map.go.ne.
+This haplogroup is a descendant of Haplogroup J-M267 (J1), which from Map 2 we can see is primarily found in the southern part of the Middle East, precisely the area that was populated by Abraham and his relatives and descendants.
+We can also see that its sister haplogroup.j-M172 (J2) is found primarily in Mesopotamia, the other major area populated by descendants of Shem, as seen in Map 1.
+Thus, I would say that we can affirm with some confidence that Haplogroup.j-M304), the parent of these two groups, is undoubtedly descended from Shem.